 Despite the many hardships of life endured whilst campaigning, officers were determined to live a resemblance of luxury.
 Sleeping in four poster mahogany beds that would have been dismantled and packed in wagon trains on a regular basis and dining under the stars with full silver service and the best clarets available helped to ease the discomforts of the heat and pestilence whilst campaigning.

-Whilst we hope to build up an extensive network of private clients we are equally happy to offer pieces to Museums and Institutions throughout the world to help them complete their collections.
-As a growing sense of the importance of our national heritage begins to revive we hope these military artefacts will be appreciated for what they are, namely beautiful examples of military tailoring and craftsmanship long since disappeared.
-Our intend is not to glorify war but to keep alive the qualities and values that so importantly underpinned the military gentlemen.
+Whilst I hope this site will encourage and foster new friendships and relationships across the world you are all encouraged to comment on particular pieces that excite your interest as learning is obviously an on-going process and even after forty years of passionate collecting I am still discovering new twists so to speak.
+As a growing sense of the importance of our national heritage begins to revive I hope these military artefacts will be appreciated for what they are, namely beautiful examples of military tailoring and craftsmanship long since disappeared.
+My intent is not to glorify war but to keep alive the qualities and values that so importantly underpinned a military gentlemen.

-I hope the site will also be used as a learning source for military historians and hobbyists interested in the further study of artefacts and items of a militaria nature.
-The Connoisseur Gallery represents one of the most important gatherings of early British militaria in private hands today and is the culmination of thirty five years of collecting and as such is not for sale.
-Other areas in the site will offer more affordable militaria to avid collectors and museums alike.
+I hope the collection will also be used as a learning source for military historians and hobbyists interested in the further study of artefacts and items of a militaria nature.
+The Connoisseur Gallery represents my core collection and represents one of the most important gatherings of early British militaria in private hands today.

 I hope you enjoy the experience……….